DatAKAjezz/DatAKAjezz/README.md

-- 👋 Hi, I’m @DatAKAjezz
+- 👋 Hi, I’m @DatAKAdoon
 - 👀 I’m interested in Comepetitive Programming
 - 🌱 I’m currently persuing Software Engineer degree
 - 💞️ I’m looking to collaborate on (idk might be in the near future)